|Tags||700 MHz, ARPU, coverage obligations, rural broadband, Spectrum Auctions, UK|

 For example, a mobile operator could argue they are providing coverage if signals can be received in a given area.
 But if the regulator were to insist on stringent QoS such that 95% of calls were successful and customers could achieve 2 Mbps download speeds, the cost increase could be enormous.

-These are the coverage obligations being proposed for the 700 MHz auction in the UK and we work through the costs in our new white paper, which is available for download.
+These are the coverage obligations being proposed for the 700 MHz auction in the UK and we work through the costs in our new white paper, which is available for download as part of our weekly Spectrum Briefing.
 Our model shows that imposing these QoS-based coverage obligations increases costs by a factor of about five.
 This may be justified in policy terms and our model gives an independent method for estimating costs.

 PolicyTracker has developed a four step methodology based on internationally recognised population density figures for every country in the world; propagation modelling using methods recommended by the ITU; latest CAPEX and OPEX costings for network equipment; and operator ARPU figures.
 Download our white paper to see how this has been applied to 700 MHz in the UK.